kbalog/uis-dat630-fall2016/assignment-3/README.md

   1. Index the document collection using Elasticsearch.
     - See [this document](../Elasticsearch.md) for help on Elasticsearch.
+    - Use two fields, title and content.
   2. Perform a baseline retrieval using the BM25 retrieval model (default setting in Elasticsearch) and evaluate its performance.
+    - Search only in the content field.
     - Return the top 100 documents for each query and measure Mean Average Precision (MAP).
   3. Implement the Mixture of Language Models approach with two fields (title and content).
 Find the field weights, smoothing method, and smoothing parameter that yield the best performance.
     - You need to reach a min.
 MAP score of XX in order to pass this assignment.